Dave's Travel Pages

 Choosing A Cycle Route Around Iceland

-I've got more or less 6 weeks to play with, and figure I'll do something around my normal bike touring average of 80 kms a day.
+I've got more or less 6 weeks to play with, and I initially figured to do something around my normal bike touring average of 80 kms a day.

-Allowing for a few days off here and there, some bad days because of wind and rain etc, and an Iceland cycling route with a distance of just over 2500 kms sounds reasonably realistic.
+Allowing for a few days off here and there, some bad days because of wind and rain etc, and an Iceland cycling route with a distance of between 2000 and 2500 kms sounds reasonably realistic.

 In terms of direction, I'll be starting at the airport and circling around Iceland in a clockwise direction.